Marcio-Tiene/dev-brewer-open-api/README.md

 ## Seeding initial data

-Modules may have a seed command avaliable, to check it go to module folder an look for a file named "module name".seed.ts check for @Comander property eg.: command: 'seed:grains',
+Modules may have a seed command avaliable, to check it go to module folder an look for a file named "module name".seed.ts check for @Command property command eg.: command: 'seed:grains',

-and run comand like
+and run comand like this
 ```bash
 yarn run:command seed:grains
 ```